 The 3,000 Foot View

-For a web startup, the purpose of Customer Discovery is to identify a problem worth solving, defining the “right” minimum viable product to build, and testing the business model using 3 separate Build/Measure/Learn loops.
-Most web startups rely on a product website for distribution and blogs, SEO, SEM, for initial customer acquisition channels- leaving price as the biggest unknown in the business model.
+For a web startup, the purpose of Customer Discovery is to identify a problem worth solving, define the “right” minimum viable product to build, and test the business model using three separate Build/Measure/Learn loops.
+Most web startups rely on a product website for distribution and blogs, SEO, and SEM, for initial customer acquisition channels- leaving price as the biggest unknown in the business model.

 Sidebar: There is a somewhat loose definition of how the term MVP gets used.
 Many have used it (myself included) to refer to anything (a landing page, a problem presentation, screenshots, etc.) that allows you to learn about customers with the least effort.
 Here, I am using the stricter definition of MVP to mean the minimum set of features needed to learn from earlyvangelists.
 In other words, Release 1 of your Product.